ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 1. **Client authentication:** A Client authenticates with the Transparency Service before registering Signed Statements on behalf of one or more Issuers.
 Authentication and authorization are implementation-specific and out of scope of the SCITT architecture.
-1. **TS Signed Statement Verification and Validation:** The Transparency Service MUST perform signature verification per {{Section 4.4 of RFC9052}} and MUST verify the signature of the Signed Statement with the signature algorithm and verification key of the Issuer per {{RFC9360}}.
+1. **TS Signed Statement Verification and Validation:** The Transparency Service MUST perform signature verification per {{Section 4.4 of -COSE}} and MUST verify the signature of the Signed Statement with the signature algorithm and verification key of the Issuer per {{RFC9360}}.
 The Transparency Service MUST also check the Signed Statement includes the required protected headers.
 The Transparency Service MAY validate the Signed Statement payload in order to enforce domain specific registration policies that apply to specific content types.
 1. **Apply Registration Policy:** The Transparency Service MUST check the attributes required by a Registration Policy are present in the protected headers.